tahonermann/text_view/README.md

 itself.

-The interface descriptions in the sections that follow use the concept names from the [ranges proposal][N4560].
-However, the actual [Text_view] implementation uses the [Origin] library for concept definitions and those definitions do not currently match those in the [ranges proposal][N4560].
-As a result, the definitions that follow do not exactly match the code in the [Text_view] library.
-The following definitions are intended to be used as specification and should be considereed authoritative.
-Any differences in behavior as defined by these definitions as compared to the [Text_view] implementation is unintentional and should be considered indicatative of a defect.
+The interface descriptions in the sections that follow use the concept names from the [ranges proposal][N4560], are intended to be used as specification, and should be considereed authoritative.
+Any differences in behavior as defined by these definitions as compared to the [Text_view] implementation are unintentional and should be considered indicatative of a defect in either the specification or the implementation.

-Once an implementation of the [ranges proposal][N4560] becomes available, it is expected that [Text_view] will be ported to it.

 ## Header &lt;text_view&gt; synopsis